-- Investigation: Includes a connection to their local waterways; pre-activities in their schoolyard to introduce students to April 13th activities; the April 13th event at a beach or river site with 3 sets of activities that students rotate through and then a picnic; and post activities that compare data collected from all sites, and a survey of student’s reflections and next steps they would like to see happen.
+Investigation: Includes a connection to their local waterways; pre-activities conducted at school to introduce students to May activities; the May event at Lakeshore State Park with 3 sets of activities that students rotate through and then a picnic; and post activities that compare data collected from all sites, and a survey of student’s reflections and next steps they would like to see happen.